-- Section 242, requires the NHS to make arrangements to involve patients and the public in planning services, developing, and considering proposals for changes in the way services are provided and decisions to be made that affect how those services operate. - Section 244 requires NHS bodies to consult relevant local authority Overview and Scrutiny Committees on any proposals for substantial variations or substantial developments of health services.
-This duty is additional to the duty of involvement under section 242 (which applies to patients and the public rather than to Overview and Scrutiny Committees). - Section 14Z2 requires CCGs to make arrangements to ensure that individuals to whom the services are being or may be provided are involved (whether by being consulted or provided with information or in other ways): - in the planning of the commissioning arrangements by the CCG - in the development and consideration or proposals by the CCG for changes in the commissioning arrangements where the implementation of the proposals would have an impact on the manner in which the services are delivered to the individuals or the range of health services available to them - in decisions of the CCG affecting the operation of the commissioning arrangements where the implementation of the decisions would (if made) have such an impact. - Section 14T requires CCGs to have regard to the need to reduce health inequalities between patients in access to health services and the outcomes achieved while this duty does not impact on consultation activity per se, it will on the decisions taken in light of this consultation and is therefore a consideration in our work. - The Equality Act 2010 requires us to demonstrate how we are meeting our Public Sector Equality Duty, and how we take account of the nine protected characteristics of: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation.
+• Section 242, requires the NHS to make arrangements to involve patients and the public in planning services, developing, and considering proposals for changes in the way services are provided and decisions to be made that affect how those services operate.

+- Section 244 requires NHS bodies to consult relevant local authority Overview and Scrutiny Committees on any proposals for substantial variations or substantial developments of health services.
+This duty is additional to the duty of involvement under section 242 (which applies to patients and the public rather than to Overview and Scrutiny Committees). - Section 14Z2 requires CCGs to make arrangements to ensure that individuals to whom the services are being or may be provided are involved (whether by being consulted or provided with information or in other ways): - o in the planning of the commissioning arrangements by the CCG - in the development and consideration or proposals by the CCG for changes in the commissioning arrangements where the implementation of the proposals would have an impact on the manner in which the services are delivered to the individuals or the range of health services available to them - in decisions of the CCG affecting the operation of the commissioning arrangements where the implementation of the decisions would (if made) have such an impact. - Section 14T requires CCGs to have regard to the need to reduce health inequalities between patients in access to health services and the outcomes achieved.
+The CCG will need to show that it has had due regard to this in its decision-making on any service change proposals. - The Equality Act 2010 requires the NHS to demonstrate how it is meeting the Public Sector Equality Duty, and how it takes account of the nine protected characteristics of: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation.